How Can We Help?

 (from left to right)

-The sort button opens and closes the quick filter sidebar on the left.
-The button appears solid sort_filled whenever a quick filter is active.
+The sidebar_left button opens and closes the quick filter sidebar on the left.

-The compose button on the right creates a new patch with the Patch Editor.
+The plus button on the right creates a new patch with the Patch Editor.

 The bars icon opens Patchboard’s main menu, which includes additional view options and menu items to import to and export from your Catalog.